 The very same could be said about our relationship with another person.
 If we are not (pro)actively and consciously engaging with others with an intent to learn to understand - we will never be able to truly appreciate a man.
 We still can say “I like him or her” but we deprive ourselves of one of the most rewarding feelings - appreciation of and gratitude to another human being.

 Yet as in the case with art - we have to put an effort.
 The effort of learning how to appreciate others (not in a generic way referring to the whole humankind, a massive of given civilization), but those concrete people you have or you would like to have a close relationship with like your partner, family member, or friend.

-If art analogy hasn’t enough to build a convincing argument - I will let the Harvard Happiness Study do its justice (just search in a browser).
+If art analogy hasn’t enough to build a convincing argument - I will let the Harvard Happiness Study do its justice.